nice-game-hints/template/README.md

 # Show the second hint
 This is the contents of the second hint.
 Here is a picture:
 ![This picture text is not shown](picture_file_name.png)

+## Tell me the solution
+The two hashtags means that this text will contain spoilers.
+The button is rendered red so that the reader knows to watch out.
 ```

 Again, the guide file starts with mandatory metadata: